samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

     secure: DZC4XpjVPoPl4oXKPD2QATP4++vpPUXllQW0XZjUnSp4S/U9zQamciEMPjvwot324CC/nWm8eL5EyY5WIEyhvhbWwtl85GIYJJeSVhJbkOcwX9Z8Z95aE+9ajI0IMNgE9xS0f8jHYqUOSGTDz0aagGrl8ZgA/qI7qL7QZKLgX07e3nh5Zgyjtrgvyukhchtyiuhoetryuiozb4EoUUc8LJAZJPXBcok/qAmuxPQe6vZt5OTmhNPeL0efdRt861dql45A2qHKOGREYm3Ma0aV1IuqeCLrmoJkT5u7oGd+pG+OWh7LlgA1bjFbTufT/2YiGqCKDNLwbsX8OzBqOlu0Snm8Rb32Yr6VJIw/ulVweg+ZRsEIdNaY=
 ```

-Travis CI (the only party that will be able to read and decode this property) will use this key to setup the `NOW_TOKEN` environment variable when running the deployment script.
+Travis CI (the only party that will be able to read and decode this property) will use this key to set up the `NOW_TOKEN` environment variable when running the deployment script.
 Then, in the end, it will use this variable to deploy your project to Now (through the `now --public --token $NOW_TOKEN` command).

 ### Defining a Name on Now